Skip to main content

 • SMO 7: International Financial Reporting Standards

 Accounting Technicians Ireland (ATI) does not have responsibility for the adoption of accounting standards in Ireland.
-The financial reporting framework in the jurisdiction is established through the Companies Act 2014 and applicable European Union legislation, which requires companies with securities admitted to trading on a regulated market to prepare consolidated financial statements in accordance with IFRS Accounting Standards as adopted by the European Union.
+As a member of the European Union (EU), Ireland requires companies whose securities are admitted to trading on an EU regulated market to prepare consolidated financial statements in accordance with International Financial Reporting Standards (IFRS) Accounting Standards as adopted by the EU.
+Other entities may apply financial reporting frameworks permitted under Irish law, including Financial Reporting Standard 102.

-ATI supports awareness and understanding of financial reporting standards through its educational programs and professional resources.
-Its qualification program includes training in financial reporting concepts relevant to accounting technicians working in practice, business, and the public sector.
+ATI supports awareness and understanding of financial reporting requirements through its education programmes, professional development activities, and member resources.
+Its 2025/2026 syllabus includes financial accounting, preparation of financial statements for specified reporting entities, and accounting and financial reporting concepts relevant to accounting technicians working in practice, business, and the public sector.

 Current Status: Sustain